 Since 2000, more than 460 U.S. children have died from tip-overs

 “No family should live in fear that their child could be severely injured or even killed by preventable accidents,” said Klobuchar.
 “By strengthening our furniture safety standards, the STURDY Act will help protect more children from the risks of furniture tip-overs.
-Now that this bill has advanced through the Senate Commerce Committee with bipartisan support, I look forward to it passing the full Senate and being signed into law.”
+Now that this bill has passed the Senate, I look forward to seeing it signed into law.”

 Read more about the STURDY Act here.